jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's a good story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story; as did the judges who heard footsteps instead of music, the martial artists who thought their man-made rules would protect them in a dark alley during real a fight.
+We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and the martial artists who thought their man-made rules would protect them in a dark alley during real a fight.

 The whole trick of evolution is finding the perfect adaptation for the problems of a given environment.
 And no one knows what environment the future will bring.
 So we must respond to failure with another adaption as quickly as possible.
 Anything else that gets in the way, like gender and fighting rules, is all noise.

 Finding the perfect biological adaptation takes a lot of time.
-Biological evolution is measured in millions of years because organic lifeforms are physically attached to their adaptations.
-So, the genetic mutations needed to create new characteristics takes many generations.
+The genetic mutations needed to create new characteristics takes many generations.
+Biological evolution is thus measured in millions of years because organic lifeforms are physically attached to their adaptations.
 But while biological evolution is slow, at least it's inevitable.
 Genetic mutations happen involuntarily during procreation, thus biological innovation is automatic with no interference possible.

 There are no fake stories in the biological evolution of Life.

 We humans can't evolve biologically.
 If we did, then their might be a difference between male and female musicians.
-But it's not our genes that change when learning a tool like a violin or piano.
+But it's not our genes that change when learning a adaptation like a violin or piano.
 Instead, we adapt our psychology to incorprate a new tool into our list of traits.

 Anyone with enough patience can learn any tool and evolve their skillset.
-As Steve Jobs said, when judging how much energy species needed to get around, condors were the most efficient, while biological humans were far down in the list.
+As Steve Jobs said, when scientists recorded how much energy species needed to get around, condors were the most efficient, while biological humans were far down in the list.
 But, "A human on a bicycle, blew the condor away, completely off the top of the charts."

-Learning to ride a bike, play a piano, takes a few tries, but once learned, a new chapter in our lives begins.
+Learning to ride a bike, play a piano, takes a few tries, but once anyone learns a tool, a new chapter begins.

 We are still biological lifeforms, but because we invent new tools, we facilitate Life's evolution with technology instead of biology.
 There is effectively no difference.
 Life wants adaptations that consistently collect energy, procreate, and adapt.
 Life doesn't care about the material composition anymore than a composer or audience cares what gender the orchastra is.